Code-Hammers/code-hammers/README.md

 - Run the initial tailwind script
   - `cd` to the `./client`folder and run `npx tailwindcss -i ./src/input.css -o ./dist/output.css --watch` in your terminal.
   - You will be prompted to install Tailwind - Choose YES.
-  - This will run the inital css build.
+  - This will run the initial CSS build.
 It will also leave it running and provide live compiles for any changes to styling.

 ## Starting the Application